wbbeyourself/SCM4LLMs/README.md

-# Unleashing Infinite-Length Input Capacity for Large-scale Language Models with Self-Controlled Memory System
+# Enhancing Large Language Model with Self-Controlled Memory Framework

-This is the official repository for the paper ["Unleashing Infinite-Length Input Capacity for Large-scale Language Models with Self-Controlled Memory System"](https://arxiv.org/abs/2304.13343).
+This is the official repository for the paper ["Enhancing Large Language Model with Self-Controlled Memory Framework"](https://arxiv.org/abs/2304.13343).
 In this paper, we introduce the **Self-Controlled Memory (SCM)** system to unleash infinite-length input capacity for large-scale language models.
 Our SCM system is composed of three key modules: the language model agent, the memory stream, and the memory controller.

 <img src="misc/workflow.png" align="middle" width="95%">

 # 🔥 Updates
-- [**2023-12-14**] Newest version of the paper is released.
-Check it out in [SCM_Paper_Draft.pdf](./SCM_Paper_Draft.pdf)!
+- [**2024-02-18**] Newest version of the paper is released.
+We update the paper with more details and experiments.
 - [**2023-4-26**] We released our first version [paper](https://arxiv.org/abs/2304.13343), [codes](https://github.com/wbbeyourself/SCM4LLMs).
 Check it out!

 # 🌟 Overview